This is the first post in The Ultimate Budgeting Series. You can find the entire series on this page.

 Over the next three days, I’m going to deliver a series of posts in a budgeting for beginners series.
 You can expect two posts per day.
 It’s going to be awesome!

 You’ll learn how to track your income and expenses, create a budget from scratch, build a savings plan, and more.
-You will also be able to download some free printables to help you create your budget, savings plan, etc.
+You will also be able to purchase the budget series printable pack to help you create your budget, savings plan, etc.

 Your budget is going to be your new best friend because you’re finally going to get your finances in order.